anirban-code-to-live/mirand/README.md

 	node_id dim1 dim2 ... dimd

-where dim1, ... , dimd is the *d*-dimensional representation learned by *node2vec*.
+where dim1, ... , dimd is the *d*-dimensional representation learned by *mirand*.